rubyaustralia/roro/2018/201807-rorosyd.md

 ^
 We are looking for speakers!
 - We want *you* to present something at RORO because presenting at RORO is a win/win situation.
 You, the speaker, practice a skill and learn new things, and we, the audience, leverage your knowledge to learn new things that can potentially help us.<br />
-- It's great public speaking practice in front of a sympathetic audience that wants you to succeed, and is all very aware of the courage that it can take to deliver a talk in front of your peers.<br />
+- It's great public speaking practice in front of an audience that wants you to succeed because we're all here to learn cool new things, and...<br />
-- Any talk you present here is great fodder for your resume and portfolio, and just by virtue of presenting, you potentially get turned into an expert in your audience's eyes.<br />
+- Any talk you present here is great fodder for your resume and portfolio, and just by virtue of presenting, everyone will think you're an expert, which will surely lead to at least an endorsement on LinkedIn<br />
-- So if you've got something to say or cool to show and tell that you think the Ruby community would love to hear about...
+- So if you've got something to say, or to show and tell, that you think the Ruby community would love to hear about...

 ---